mitcho/turktools/README.md

 If you use turktools or [turkserver](http://github.com/mitcho/turkserver) we ask that you cite the following paper:

-> Erlewine, Michael Yoshitaka and Hadas Kotek (to appear). [*A streamlined approach to online linguistic surveys*](http://link.springer.com/article/10.1007/s11049-015-9305-9).
-To appear in [*Natural Language & Linguistic Theory*](http://link.springer.com/journal/11049).
+> Erlewine, Michael Yoshitaka and Hadas Kotek (2016). [*A streamlined approach to online linguistic surveys*](https://link.springer.com/article/10.1007/s11049-015-9305-9). *Natural Language & Linguistic Theory* 34:481–495.

 ## The MIT License (MIT)

-Copyright (c) 2013--2015 Michael Yoshitaka Erlewine <mitcho@mitcho.com> and contributors
+Copyright (c) 2013--2017 Michael Yoshitaka Erlewine <mitcho@mitcho.com> and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal